The Math Mystery: Unlocking the Secrets of Outliers

 What is an outlier in math?

 An outlier in math is a data point that is significantly different from other data points in a given dataset.
 It is an observation that lies an abnormal distance from other values in a random sample from a population or in a particular data set.
-Outliers can occur due to various reasons such as measurement errors, experimental errors, or natural variations in the data.
+Outliers can occur due to various reasons such as measurement errors, experimental errors, or variations in the data.
 Identifying and analyzing outliers is important in statistical analysis as they can have a significant impact on the results and conclusions drawn from the data.

 How can outliers be identified?